nasa/puma/README.md

 ### How to link your C++ project to the PuMA library:
 In the folder [initproject](./cpp/initproject) there is a simple example project already linked to the PuMA library.
-For beginners, it is recommended to start copying and pasting into the main.cpp the [C++ examples](./cpp/examples/examples.cpp) and compiling it by running "make".
+For beginners, it is recommended to start copying and pasting into the main.cpp the [C++ examples](./cpp/examples/examples.cpp) and compiling it by running "./makeAll.sh".
 Since the PuMA installation uses conda to manage the dependencies, the puma environment needs to be first loaded by running:

       conda activate puma